jai-jgec/TopGearSolutionProject/README.md

 # TopGearSolutionProject
-## An Endpoint background service based on Android app life-cycle for dynamic File-system changes on the monitored directory
+## An Endpoint background service in Android to track dynamic File-system changes on the monitored directory